dstibbe/scalajs-workshop/README.md

   override def apply() = new TaskService(http)
 }
 ```

+Note: do not add the ```@injectable``` to the service implementation, instead add it to the service trait that we implemented before.
+This way, you are not forced to inject the implementation in the controller, but can instead use the trait.

 Also don't forget to register the factory in the module as following:
 ```scala
 module.factory[TodoServiceFactory]